-PoW is often criticised for its impact on the environment.
+PoW is often criticized for its impact on the environment.
 For example, whenever new mining technology is developed the old computers get dumped.
 This isn’t great, but clogging up the planet with obsolete hardware is just the start of it.
 As discussed, bitcoin mining uses massive amounts of energy too.

 This has become an increasingly popular argument against PoW and one that is frequently trotted out by the anti-bitcoin brigade.
 Yes, PoW is energy-intensive, but what gets overlooked is that the energy consumption of bitcoin mining pales in insignificance when measured alongside the traditional monetary system.
 The energy required to run bank branches worldwide dwarfs that of bitcoin mining.
 And that’s before we even begin to account for the wider framework such as ATMs, corporate offices, and the vast regulatory infrastructure.